Melonba

 Melonba has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch identified six projects likely impacting the area.
-Notable ones are Somi Residences, Stockland The Gables Masterplanned Community, Gables Public School and Preschool, and M12 Motorway (Western Sydney Airport Motorway).
-Below is a list of those most relevant.
+AreaSearch has identified six projects that could impact a certain area's performance.
+These include Somi Residences, Stockland The Gables Masterplanned Community, Gables Public School and Preschool, and M12 Motorway (Western Sydney Airport Motorway).
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.